XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BHNS/README.md

 the new grid using the idea of superimposed solutions.
 Specifically:

 - a decay parameter `decay_limit := w` is chosen such that `w = distance / 2`
-- the fields are interpolated such that the solutions decay exponetially away from each object as, e.g.
+- the fields are interpolated such that the solutions decay exponentially away from each object as, e.g.
 `decay_rate = exp(-(r_NS / w)^4)`, where `r_NS` is the coordinate distance from the NS
 - The resulting value at a given point is then simply the sum of the background with the deviations from the background from the isolated solutions